cntkillme/OC-Drive-Tools/README.md

 ## About
 Open Computers Drive Tools (OCDT) is a suite of libraries and binaries for managing unmanaged drives.
-The OCDT suite defines a formal partition table (OCPT) and various partition types.
+In addition, the OCDT suite defines a formal partition table (OCPT) and various partition types and filesystems to make working with unmanaged drives practical.

 From this point on, the word *drive* is referring to OpenComputer's [unmanaged drive](https://ocdoc.cil.li/component:drive) component.